 The shirt pairs perfectly with our Remedywear™ Long Pants for kids and adults.
 Featuring a legging-like fit, the pants are perfect for soothing itchy, dry skin or treating sensitive skin because of eczema or psoriasis on legs.
 You’ll love the latex-free elastane and breathable fabric.
-Complete the ensemble with our Remedywear™ Scarf for adults and kids.
-This protects the neck from rubbing against everyday clothing that might be irritating your sensitive skin.
-The stretchy and form-fitting material stays put without any sliding or rubbing.

 To boost the effectiveness of these garments, combine them with wet or dry wrap therapy.
 These are effective at-home remedies designed to restore moisture to the skin.
 Dry wrapping involves hydrating the skin with a natural moisturizer and then covering with a layer of fabric such as the Remedywear™ clothing mentioned above.
 Wet wrapping is similar to dry wrapping but with a slight difference.
 After applying a moisturizer to the affected area, wet wrapping involves covering it with a damp piece of clothing.
 A second, dry layer is then added to help lock in the moisture.
 Compared to dry wrapping, wet wrapping is a more intense treatment that provides immediate cooling relief.
 We recommend leaving the wet wraps on for at least two hours, or overnight.
 Once you remove the wet wraps, don’t forget to apply another layer of a natural moisturizer.